alunity/BetterNotes/docs/BetterNotes User Guide.md

 ## Data

-- This is where you import and export your data.
-Please note that this is not done automatically, you have to manually import and export your data.
+- This is where you can manually import and export your data.
+Please note that this can now be done automatically, by either creating or uploading your \*.bn file when you start the application, as detailed previously.
 - Pressing export, downloads a \*.bn file, which contains all of your notes and directories encoded in JSON.
   - Make sure to do this before closing the application
 - Pressing import opens a OS specific window asking for you to upload your .bn file